-Departing: 1st October - p151 Archaeology & Wildlife of the Pembrokeshire Coast Departing: 22nd May - p153 \ Please note that there are limited numbers of zero single supplement places and 50% discount places on each of the selected departures so when they're gone, they're gone.
-These places - are subject to hotel availability.
+Departing: 30th September - p148 Archeology & Wildlife of the Pembrokeshire Coast

-On a river cruise you gain a unique perspective when you explore a region from its waterways.
+Departing: 21st May - p149 ^{} Please note that there are limited numbers of no single supplement places on each of the selected departures so when they're gone, they're gone.
+These places are subject to hotel availability.
+CRUISING INTO 2025 On a river cruise you gain a unique perspective when you explore a region from its waterways.
 Free from the obstacles imposed when travelling by land, you can sail in the wake of legendary heroes, glide along rivers once exploited by Viking raiders and traders and admire the ingenuity of the engineers of the industrial age, making your way along canals which helped link river to ocean and continent to continent.
-On a cruise at sea you'll travel along coastlines and across stretches of the Aegean, Tyrrhenian and Adriatic for authentic voyages of discovery.
-We can take you to places that bigger vessels simply cannot venture to as our small ships can sail right into port and stepping from river boat to shore is simplicity itself.
+On a cruise at sea you'll travel along the Dalmatian coastline and across stretches of the Aegean for authentic voyages of discovery.
+We can take you to places that bigger vessels simply cannot venture to as our small to medium sized ships can sail right into port and stepping from river boat to shore is simplicity itself.
 This means more time not only to explore lovely port cities but to reach further inland and uncover hidden gems, as well as to soak up the sites and digest their stories.
-You'll find full details of all of these cruise in our separate cruise brochure and on our website.